YuzikiRain/Learn/Unity/Spine/implement root motion in special way.md

 ### Steps

+- be sure skeletonData is auto generate with .atlas.txt, .png and **.json**(not .skel.bytes)

 - drag the skeletonData to Hierarchy and choose "SkeletonMecanim", then a "Unity Animator Controller" will be created where skeletonData is in, and a gameObject named "Spine Mecanim GameObject (dog)" is created in Hierarchy

 <img alt="Sprite.png" src="assets/drag to create animator controller.png" width="500" height="" >

-- select the skeletonData(which is auto generate when asset import), click the gear icon and choose "Skeleton Baking"
+- select the skeletonData, click the gear icon and choose "Skeleton Baking"

   <img alt="Sprite.png" src="assets/skeleton bake icon.png" width="1900" height="" >